 ANIMATED DOCUMENTARIES.
 In addition to the above, StoryBoard Doc Fest will also accept documentary shorts in various and experimental formats, such as Animated, Graphic-Novel-style documentary shorts that adhere to the StoryBoard mission.

 FINAL FILMS: Between 12 and 18* films will be selected for competition for StoryBoard Shorts, Doc Fest Memphis. (*12 to 18 films depending on length of total final films as they will fit within a roughly 2-hour festival screening block).

-ENVELOPE-TEAR: Final film selections will be announced at a party and envelope-tear in Memphis, Tennessee in early May, 2023.
+ENVELOPE-TEAR: Final film selections will be announced at a party and envelope-tear in Memphis, Tennessee April 17, 2024.
 The envelope-tear will also be live-streamed for entrants, stakeholders and audiences.